- What are off-exchange plans?

 Buying a policy in the individual market is now a realistic option for a lot more people.
 And the ACA’s health insurance exchanges (marketplaces) in each state make it easy to compare policies, enroll in a plan, and receive a subsidy if you’re eligible.

 An off-exchange plan is just a health insurance policy that is purchased directly from the carrier or through an agent or broker, outside of the official ACA-created health insurance exchange.
-Enrollment data for off-exchange plans is not tracked as closely as exchange enrollment data, but the Congressional Budget Office expected 9 million people to enroll in off-exchange health insurance plans in 2016.
+Enrollment data for off-exchange plans is not tracked as closely as exchange enrollment data, but an analysis by Mark Farrah Associates estimated in July 2017 that off-exchange enrollment stood at about 5.4 million people.